BaptisteContreras/phpinfo-comparator/README.md

 ## Description

-This tool aims at compare two phpinfo filse from two different URLs and generate a HTML file with all the differences.
+This tool aims at compare two phpinfo files from two different URLs and generate an HTML file with all the differences.